nworbde/dStar/examples/fit_lightcurve/README.md

         write_interval_for_profile = 1000
         starting_number_for_profile = 1

     These ensure that none of the logs are written to stdout, and that no profile and history files are made.
-We want to monitor the observed effective temperature when there were observations.
+We want to monitor the effective temperature when there were observations.
 The following settings do this; the end of the outburst is at t = 0.0 d.

         ! integration epochs
         number_epochs = 9